Under Trump, America no longer represents the world

 For one thing, inertia is a powerful force, and the durability of the status quo is compounded by established institutions and bureaucracies populated by people who do not share the President's worldview.

 Full-throated #NeverTrumpers such as Eliot Cohen haven't been invited to join the administration, but other advocates of the foreign policy status quo, those men and women who avoided criticizing Donald Trump directly and publicly, are in line for some plum assignments.
-For example, Brian Hook, John Hay Initiative co-founder, and one of Cohen's co-authors, is reportedly being considered to be director of policy planning at the State Department.
+For example, Brian Hook, John Hay Initiative co-founder, and one of Cohen's co-authors, has been named director of policy planning at the State Department.

 Meanwhile, in other governments' capitals, the mere possibility that Donald Trump will be able to implement his vision for a world order based on sovereign states pursuing their own interests is beginning to sink in.
 As it does, America's allies are likely to hedge their bets, and move away from a reliance upon an unpredictable government over which they have no control.